 - Caves: One of the world's largest cave systems is on Easter Island. snowbirds can explore its underground lava tunnels that give over 7000 meter (22967 feet) of gallery.

-Activities in Chile in the winter
+Activities in Chile in the fall, winter, or spring

 - Bird watching: Chile is a great destination for snowbirds that are birdwatching enthusiasts.
 There are many bird species you could see in the country like flamingos, penguins, and woodpeckers.